zaius/docs/content/quickstarts/deployment/ECS.md

 microservices to ECS by using containers and do so in an automated fashion with wercker.

+### Screencast

+This tutorial is also available as a screencast:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4jpcVQqANhY" frameborder="0" allowfullscreen></iframe>

 ### The setup

 For this tutorial, we'll be deploying a 3-tiered microservice application